Short-Term Load Forecasting Using AMI Data: Results and Discussion

-In the second setting, we cluster the households into groups, aggregate the load of each cluster and forecast the load of each cluster for individual hours.
-A method for \textsc{stlf} for clusters of households (and individual hours) is proposed in \cite{kell2018segmenting}.To compare our approach with \cite{kell2018segmenting}, we followed the same train-validation-test split setting ($9$ month, $3$ month, $6$ month respectively) for the Ireland dataset (because only Ireland dataset results are available for the approach proposed in \cite{kell2018segmenting}).
-We clustered and aggregated the households by first applying \textsc{svd} on data and then apply clustering.
-We tried different number of clusters varying from $2$ to $7$.
-Then we apply \textsc{fmf} on aggregated households load to forecast the load in test set.
-Table \ref{tbl:eEnergy_Comparison} shows the \textsc{mape} comparison of \textsc{fmf} with the scheme presented in \cite{kell2018segmenting}.
-We can see that \textsc{fmf} perform better than other methods in majority of the scenarios.
+To evaluate the performance of \textsc{fmf} on higher spatial granularity, we group the households into clusters and forecast the total load of each cluster for individual hours.
+To compare our \textsc{fmf} with~\cite{kell2018segmenting}, we follow the same train-validation-test split setting ($9$ months-$3$ months-$6$ months) for the Ireland dataset (as used in~\cite{kell2018segmenting}).
+We cluster households, represented by our feature vectors (see Section~\ref{section_Matrix_Factorization}) into varying numbers of clusters ($2$ to $7$).
+Table~\ref{tbl:eEnergy_Comparison} shows the \textsc{mape} of \textsc{fmf} and the scheme presented in~\cite{kell2018segmenting}. \textsc{fmf} outperform other methods in majority of the scenarios.
+We report improvement over \textsc{rf}, the top performing and recommended method in~\cite{kell2018segmenting}.